Setup default cluster for use in parallelised adaptr functions

 package by advanced users, for example to load certain libraries on the

-cluster prior to calling run_trials()
+cluster prior to calling run_trials().

 Details